David200197/fooocus-prompt-extends/README.md

 ## Fooocus Prompt Extends

-This extension was created to add the functionality to fooocus to auto-configure prompts and other features from more user-friendly options, avoiding having to copy and paste every time you need it.
+This browser extension was created to add the functionality to fooocus to auto-configure prompts and other features from more user-friendly options, avoiding having to copy and paste every time you need it.
 For now it only supports the pony_v6 model, but later it will support other models.
-Any help would be appreciated :smile:
+Any help would be appreciated 😄

 ## Getting Started